lmnaslimited/lens-docs/src/content/docs/05-programming-standards/01-selection-criteria.md

   fieldname: "tags",
   fieldtype: "MultiSelect", // Right: 'MultiSelect' allows users to select multiple tags from a predefined list.
   label: "Tags",
-  options: ["Priority", "VIP", "Repeat Customer", "International"], // Right: Only valid tags can be selected, ensuring consistent categorization and filtering.
+  options: ["Priority", "VIP", "Repeat Customer", "International"], // Right: Only valid tags can be selected,
+   default:  ["Priority"],  // Right: Defaults to "Priority" selected.ensuring consistent categorization and filtering.
    description: "Select one or more tags for this quotation" }
 ```

 **Output:**
-Users see a multi-select dropdown and can pick one or more valid tags, ensuring consistent tagging for better filtering and reporting.
+Users see a multi-select dropdown with valid tags, defaulting to "Priority".

 #### Text Field